 When to Apply the Second Coat of Paint?

 It is very normal that the wall is not perfect with the first coat of paint, especially if you try to cover another color.
 Before starting the second coat, be sure of when to apply it.
-We recommend to read the information on the paint bucket including drying times recommended by the manufacturer of the paint.
+We recommend reading the information on the paint bucket including drying times recommended by the manufacturer of the paint.
 In addition, you can open doors and windows so the whole area is well ventilated and can dry faster.
 You can also use a fan.

 Remove the painter’s tape and fix the details